-Councilwoman Jennifer Campbell, who co-sponsored the measure with Councilman Chris Cate, said lifting the height limit will help transform the neighborhood.
+Councilwoman Jennifer Campbell, who co-sponsored the measure with Councilman Chris Cate, said lifting the height limit would help transform the neighborhood.

 “The Midway community has been asking for this change for several years,” said Campbell, whose District 2 includes the area.
 “They need to build up — not out — to achieve the desired green space.
 This community is in need of revitalization.”

-Campbell emphasized that the measure wouldn’t eliminate height limits in the Midway area, it would just take away the 30-foot cap approved by voters in 1972 for all San Diego neighborhoods west of Interstate 5.
+Campbell emphasized that the measure wouldn’t eliminate height limits in the Midway area but would just take away the 30-foot cap approved by voters in 1972 for all San Diego neighborhoods west of Interstate 5.

 If a simple majority of voters approve the measure, each property in the Midway area would be subject to whatever height limit the zoning allows — limits that now range from 30 feet to 100 feet.